coolOrangeLabs/.github/profile/README.md

 ## Public Code Samples

-Find samples by :
+There are still a few public repositories that might be useful to someone:

-- [vapiTrace](https://github.com/search?q=topic%3Afiddler+org%3AcoolOrangeLabs&type=Repositories) - An extension to Telerik's Fiddler Classic that allows tracing Autodesk Vault API calls.
+- [vapiTrace](https://github.com/search?q=topic%3Afiddler+org%3AcoolOrangeLabs&type=Repositories) - Fiddler Extension to trace Vault API calls.
-- [Debugging Tools](https://github.com/search?q=topic%3Adebugging+org%3AcoolOrangeLabs&type=Repositories) - Various tools and source code on debugging.
+- [Debugging Tools](https://github.com/search?q=topic%3Adebugging+org%3AcoolOrangeLabs&type=Repositories) - Tools and helper for code debugging.
-- [Legacy Autodesk Inventor Apps](https://github.com/search?q=topic%3Aapp+org%3AcoolOrangeLabs&type=Repositories) - Source code of Inventor apps that used to be on the Autodesk App Store but got removed and are open source now.
+- [Legacy Autodesk Inventor Apps](https://github.com/search?q=topic%3Aapp+org%3AcoolOrangeLabs&type=Repositories) - Inventor apps that used to be on the Autodesk App Store but have been removed.

 ## Getting Started